Uniforms of the Singapore Police Force: Gurkha No.4

 The Gurkha No.4 dress is adapted from the combat dress of their regular counterparts, and is also known as the night dress, as they are worn during night duty.
 They are also worn for civil security duty and training, as well as range practices at any time of the day.
 The long sleeves of the dark blue shirt is similarly rolled up and down depending on duty requirements and time of day, and is devoid of metal accruements.
 Junior officers wear their service numbers using white embroidered lettering on a dark blue Velcro backing fixed above their right breast pocket.
 Ranks are sewn on the right sleeves and made of embroidered, white cloth.
 The dark blue trousers are tucked into combat boots, and is topped by a dark blue beret.

 In recent years, the GC has increasingly adopted the No.4 dress for active duty in public places, incorporating elements from the No.3 dress.
-Officers on duty during the National Day Parade and the 117th IOC Session wear the No.4 dress but with the Hat Terrai Gurkha.
+Officers will therefore either wear brown-grey beret (when on official duty) or Hat Terrai Gurkha (only in important event) but with a grey life vest with the word "POLICE".
+They can also be armed with rifle weapon in important security-related events, e.g. Shangri-La Dialogue, ASEAN Summit and recent visits by US presidents (Joe Biden, Kamala Harris, Donald Trump, Kim Jong-un).
 The shirt sleeves are rolled up, and includes the metal whistle and chain.
 In addition, the rank is not sewn to the sleeves, but worn on a dark blue tab affixed to the right breast pocket with the rank in silver embroidered thread similar to that currently used by regular officers.

 Less often seen, but formally in frequent use during rioting incidents is the fire-resistant version of the combat dress, which feature zipper breast pockets and on the trousers.
 Gurkha officers may also wear the jungle dress, with camouflage-coloured uniforms based on the British Army DPM and jockey cap or khaki-coloured beret, and complemented by various forms of webbing for paramilitary and military training, duties in rural and forested areas, combat fitness training and when dispatched out of Singapore for overseas exercises.